Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-• kafkacat to read and write data to Apache Kafka® topics.
+• kafkacat: For reading from and writing to Apache Kafka® topics.

 sudo apt update && sudo apt install --yes kafkacat